 He gave me a lot of statistics about life expectancies and side effects, basically saying that brachytherapy patients have better outcomes than prostatectomy patients.
 I quizzed him about bias, i.e. surgeons like to cut, radiators like to radiate, how do I know who’s right?
 He admitted that there could be inherent bias towards one’s own practice field, but he encouraged me to look up the statistics for myself and to go back to Dr. A and ask about brachytherapy.
-He answered all my questions completely, including the details of the procedure, such as the fact they make the incision between the scrotum and rectum, not rectally like the biopsy.
+He answered all my questions completely, including the details of the procedure, such as the fact they make the entry between the scrotum and rectum, not rectally like the biopsy.
 I thought he meant the incision; it was not until the day of my surgery I learned they do it all with needles.
 The isotope used is Cesium 131, with a half-life of 9.7 days, which is a newer isotope for this purpose.
 The elements mostly used before, and still used today, are palladium and iridium, with longer half lives.
-In a month it would be 88% depleted (decayed), thus the radiation doesn’t last very long.
-The cesium is stronger, but of shorter duration killing the cancer faster and minimizing the length of side effects, which include urinary urgency.
+In a month the Cesium would be 88% depleted (decayed), thus the radiation doesn’t last very long.
+The Cesium is stronger, but of shorter duration killing the cancer faster and minimizing the length of side effects, which include urinary urgency.
 They shield the surrounding tissues.
 There would be about 33 seeds and they stay in indefinitely.
 I got more information than that, but I’m not going to try to give a detailed medical explanation.
 Go to a doctor’s website or cancer society site for that.
 Procedures vary a great deal from patient to patient.
 There is also an option for some patients for fast-acting brachytherapy, where an even stronger dose is given and then removed, but this as not offered to me.

 I left Dr. N’s office leaning toward brachytherapy but I wanted to consult with Dr. A again to be sure I was getting the full story.
 Dr. N said when I was ready to “call us and let us know what you decide.”
 That’s when the Keystone Cops scenario started.
 See my next post.